wuzhenda/CreateFakeData/README.md

-a test proj  for gen fake test data also an example of fastcrud usage example
+a test proj  for gen fake test data;

+also an example of fastcrud usage example